[Note: The idea needs a lot more work, I’m just throwing this half-cooked metaphor on the wall to see if it sticks]

 If we’re not scientists dealing exclusively with formal models, we come across representations of reality in the form of narratives.
 More difficult, ambiguous narratives try to balance several partial derivatives, jumping from backbone to backbone avoiding a single point of view.
 This is difficult and not the norm, as most stories—certainly the most powerful, human-resonant and convincing ones (ask any journalist, propagandist or PR person)—are built by pieces all pointing in the same direction singing in harmony.

 I’ve mentioned that I work in consulting.
 Part of my job is writing reports about the state of some industry or the nature of societal trends.
-These reports need to be clear and consistent (because people don’t read them for subtlety if they read them at all), so we need to take a bag of individual facts and examples and patch (a subset of) them together into a narrative with a clear conclusion.
+These reports need to be clear and consistent (because people don’t read them for subtlety if they read them at all), so we need to take a bag of individual facts and examples and stitch (a subset of) them together into a narrative with a clear conclusion.
 That clarity is what we get paid for, regardless of how clear and convergent the reality actually is.
-Narratives explaining reality are like sausages; when you work with them and become aware of what goes into them you don’t look at them the same way any more.
+Narratives explaining reality are like laws and sausages; when you work with them and become aware of what goes into them you don’t look at them the same way any more.

 Reconstructing a function by reverse-engineering its derivative is called integrating, and when you learn to integrate you’re taught, on pain of point deduction on your exam, that you must add an unspecified constant to represent any terms that would have disappeared during derivation.
 It’s easy to forget, because any such terms are invisible to you and you have no idea of how significant they were or how complicated the function that generated them may have been.